 ‘We located this freestanding washer and dryer in a separate utility room, which meant we could free up space in the kitchen to create an L-shape, so we didn’t encroach on the living space,’ explains Hayley Robson, Creative Director, Day True.

 Washing machines are often positioned near the sink in a utility room, which makes plumbing convenient.
-However, this may not be the most space-efficient solution for a small room.
+However, this may not be the most space-efficient solution for a small room such as the narrow utility room shown above.
 Consider, as an alternative, leaving below counter space for a laundry basket that can be pulled out as needed.

 ‘It is often tricky to create a nice looking utility but here we have stacked the washing machine and dryer, provided a broom cupboard and still managed to fit plenty of worktop,’ says Tim Higham, owner of Higham Furniture.
 ‘The laundry basket is great for storing dirty clothes.
 The freestanding shelves over the sink are less heavy than cabinetry and provide additional storage space.’